nodsup-halnux/netlas/threads.md

 ```

-- This gate interacts with clay, to actually build a thread file (that would be found in /ted). %handle-build is also a registered jet (strangely? why?).
+- This gate interacts with Clay, to actually build a thread file (that would be found in /ted). %handle-build is also a registered jet (strangely? why?).

 ```
 ++  thread-fail